rgcl/jsonpack/README.md

 #### jsonpack.JSON
 A object that implements the JSON.parse() and JSON.stringify() members.
-By default is the native JSON implemented in Ecmascript 5
+By default is the native JSON implemented in ECMAscript 5.

 ### Members